-Janus Henderson Group plc (JHG) Q1 2020 Earnings Call Transcript
+Janus Henderson Group PLC (JHG) Q1 2020 Earnings Call Transcript

 Nigel Pittaway -- Citi -- Analyst

-Hi guys.
-First of all, just it seems like on slide 35, there's reasonable evidence of that sort of LTIP flex here you were talking about.
+Oh, Hi.
+Hi, guys.
+First of all, it seems like on Slide 35, there's reasonable evidence of that sort of LTIP flex here you were talking about.
 I mean, just checking, I mean, is the assumption behind that pretty much the same as what you were saying on the other costs, basically flat AUM from here?
 Or is there anything else you can tell us about what's been the scenes behind that flex down that we're observing there?

 Roger Thompson -- Chief Financial Officer